LeBron's Lakers beat Grizzlies 111-101, take 2-1 series lead

 Desmond Bane scored 18 points for the Grizzlies.

-The frenetic crowd was eager to cheer or to boo, and Brooks’ provocative behavior provided a perfect outlet for the fans’ energy.
-The fans ripped into Brooks in pregame warmups and each time he touched the ball before his ejection — but more importantly, the Lakers played with a similar edge from the opening tip.
+Lakers fans ripped into Brooks in pregame warmups and each time he touched the ball before his ejection.
+More importantly, the Lakers played with a similar edge from the opening tip.

-Los Angeles rushed away to a double-digit lead and went up 35-9 after one quarter while the Grizzlies flailed offensively, going 3 for 25 with six turnovers.
+The Grizzlies flailed offensively in the first quarter, going 3 for 25 with six turnovers.
 Brooks was particularly bad, missing 10 of his first 12 shots and making little impact on defense.

-The Lakers led by 29 in the second quarter before Memphis finally shook off its road jitters and made a 10-0 run to close the first half, trimming its deficit to 16.

 TIP-INS

 Grizzlies: Brooks is the only player in franchise history to be ejected from multiple playoff games.
-He has been ejected six times in his six-year career, and he served two suspensions this season for an accumulation of technical fouls. … Memphis hadn’t played a postseason game in Los Angeles since 2013, facing the Clippers.
+He has been ejected six times in his six-year career, and he served two suspensions this season for an accumulation of technical fouls. … Their nine points in the first quarter were the fewest scored by any NBA team in any quarter this season.

 Lakers: D’Angelo Russell scored 17 points.
 He had a four-point play in the first quarter, the Lakers’ first such play in a postseason game since Kobe Bryant did it in 2009. … The 17-time NBA champions’ last playoff game with a full crowd was in 2013.
 The Lakers missed the next six ensuing postseasons, and their 2020 championship run occurred in the Florida bubble.
 They hosted three first-round games in 2021 with a half-full arena due to COVID-19 restrictions.